corticalstack/azure-machine-learning-example/03-create-aml-compute/README.md

-# Setting Up Compute Resources for Azure Machine Learning
+# Setting Up Compute Target Resources for Azure Machine Learning

-This guide walks you through setting up the necessary compute resources for training your diabetes prediction model in Azure Machine Learning.
+This guide walks you through setting up the necessary compute target resources for working with and training our diabetes prediction model in Azure Machine Learning.

 ## Prerequisites